onfido/onfido-android-sdk/README.md

 In order to enhance the user experience on the transition between your application and the SDK, you can provide some customisation by defining certain colors inside your own `colors.xml` file:

-`colorPrimary`: Defines the background color of the `Toolbar` which guides the user through the flow
+`onfidoColorPrimary`: Defines the background color of the `Toolbar` which guides the user through the flow

-`colorPrimaryDark`: Defines the color of the status bar above the `Toolbar`
+`onfidoColorPrimaryDark`: Defines the color of the status bar above the `Toolbar`

-`textColorPrimary`: Defines the color of the title on the `Toolbar`
+`onfidoTextColorPrimary`: Defines the color of the title on the `Toolbar`

-`textColorSecondary`: Defines the color of the subtitle on the `Toolbar`
+`onfidoTextColorSecondary`: Defines the color of the subtitle on the `Toolbar`

-`colorAccent`: Defines the color of the `FloatingActionButton` which allows the user to move between steps, as well as some details on the alert dialogs shown during the flow
+`onfidoColorAccent`: Defines the color of the `FloatingActionButton` which allows the user to move between steps, as well as some details on the alert dialogs shown during the flow

 ### 3. Multi-APK split